Waterway barrier works

 Waterway barriers can:

-Multiple waterway barriers accumulating in series within a waterway can amplify impacts on fish passage within that waterway and the other fish habitats it connects.
-In some cases, a series of barriers can become an insurmountable obstacle course for fish to pass.
+Multiple waterway barriers accumulating in series within a waterway can amplify impacts on fish passage within that waterway and within other fish habitats it connects to.
+In some cases, a series of barriers can become too difficult for fish to pass through.

-New or existing waterway barriers must provide adequate fish passage up and downstream.
+Waterway barriers must provide adequate fish passage up and downstream.
 Fishways can be used to allow fish to pass over, through or around waterway barriers.
-Any pathways through or around waterway barriers that fish could pass along must be made safe for their passage, for example, spillways or pump infrastructure.
+Any pathways through or around waterway barriers that fish could pass along must be made safe for their passage, for example, spillways.
+Fish should be excluded from pumping infrastructure via appropriate screening.

 Use the 'Queensland waterways for waterway barrier works' spatial data layer to help identify the location of Queensland waterways.